-What's ridiculous today is the truth tomorrow.

-(KATHRYN ELIZABETH bursts out laughing.
-LI remains unfazed by this reaction.)
+LI (as if reciting dogma) What's ridiculous today is the truth tomorrow.
+(KATHRYN laughs aloud at this statement.
+LI remains unfazed by her reaction.
+As KATHRYN washes her scuba tank, LI faces the audience, and delivers her monologue:)

-(facing the audience, like a prophet preaching to non-believers)

-In the 1800's there was a prominent ornithologist, a respected scientist, who...
+(like a prophet preaching to non-believers) In the 1800's there was a prominent ornithologist, a respected scientist, who...
 Took?
-Undertook?
+Under-took?